sahilseth/params/README.md

 "John Doe"
 ```

-- both set_opts and load_opts, support auto-complete
+- both `set_opts` and `load_opts`, support auto-complete
-- this is especially useful in case of paths, and is really inspired by BASH environment variable system.
+- this is especially useful in case of paths, and is really inspired by BASH environment variable system

 ### Using params in your own package

-params creates a environment object and stores all parameters in that object.
+Params creates a environment object and stores all parameters in that object.
 Thus multiple packages using params packages may be loaded each with a separate set of options.

-One liner to to be included in a package, to setup !
+**Setup**: One liner to to be included in a package !

 ```
 myopts = new_opts()